 Inspect all switchgear installations at frequent intervals.
 Perform a visual inspection, front and rear, to see that there is no evidence of loose parts, warping, or undue vibration.
 Take steps to remedy any deficiencies of this nature that may appear.
 Keep the assembly dry.
 Cover to prevent moisture from dripping on equipment.
-Do not block vents.
+Do not block vents or flaps.

 There are hazards of electrical shocks and/or burns whenever working in or around electrical equipment.
-Turn off power ahead of the switchgear before any performina inspection or maintenance operations.
-Check incoming line terminals to verify that the equipment de-energized is and grounded.
-Check out-going terminals to ensure that no back-feed condition exists.
+Turn off power ahead of the switchgear before performing any inspection or maintenance operations.
+Check incoming line terminals to verify that the equipment is de-energized and grounded.
+Check out-going terminals to ensure that no backfeed condition exists.

-9.2 Annual Inspection
+Annual Inspection